open-wa/wa-automate-nodejs/README.md

 For now the process happens through [Gumroad](https://gumroad.com/l/BTMt)

-How to get an License key:
+How to get a License key:

 1. Go to [Gumroad](https://gumroad.com/l/BTMt).
 2. Click on the type of license you require.